kribblo/wav-audio-sprite/README.md

 Use the WAVs during development and do final conversion for release builds in a separate part of the tool-chain - or even manually by the sound guy to get the most out of desktop/mobile and different formats.

-Padding is *at minimum* one second silence between each sample.
+Padding is by default *at minimum* one second silence between each sample, but if `options.padding` is set in milliseconds, that gap will be used instead, without aligning to each whole second.

 ## API usage